-It's Christmas Eve and I have the family at my home tonight so I'm sharing an old post about Christmas plant lore.
-If you haven't read it before I hope you enjoy it and if you have maybe you will enjoy reading it once again.
-I'll be back soon with all new projects, recipes and tips next week.
+It's Christmas Eve and I'm busy preparing to enjoy the evening with my family.
+So here's a classic post all about Christmas plant lore.
+I hope you enjoy it and I'll be back with all new projects, recipes, and tips next week.

 Christmas Plant Lore